 “… and every plant does that.
 But Sea Moss has iodides, bromides, it has all of the minerals.
 Phosphorous, which is good for the thyroid gland, which is good for the endocrine system.”

-The other iodide that you’ll typically find is Butyrylthiocholine iodide which has been assessed based on similar properties to Acetylthiocholine iodide.
-These are just a present in readily accessible cultivated seaweeds as they are in lesser accessible ‘wild’ seaweeds.
+These are just as present in readily accessible cultivated seaweeds as they are in lesser accessible ‘wild’ seaweeds.

 Bromides are very plentiful as they are found both in the soil and in the sea.
 There are estimated to be some 1,600 (organobromine) bromine containing organohalogen compounds that are naturally occurring in marine plants (algae) and animals alone.